Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 • Compressor damage due to grinding parts.

-Water is a natural byproduct of the cooling process.
-Your air conditioner removes moisture from the air as it cools your house.
-This moisture drains into a pan and then out through a line.
+Water naturally occurs during the cooling process.
+Your air conditioner removes moisture from the air as it cools your home.
+This moisture flows into a pan and then out through a line.

 • Rust and mold.